scottrobertson/awesome-ynab/README.md

 - [MoneyMoney2YNAB](https://github.com/krachtstefan/moneymoney2ynab) Export your bank transactions from [MoneyMoney](https://moneymoney-app.com/) for easy YNAB import.

+- [ynab-bank-importer](https://github.com/schurig/ynab-bank-importer) Pull transactions from your bank and import them to YNAB automatically.

 ### Submit a Project

 To submit a project, please either create an issue, or submit a pull request.